OpenID Connect (OIDC) SSO Integration Guide

 • Related Articles

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for HubSpot using MPAS.
+This document has been tested and approved by Kelvin Zero Inc This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Mendix using Multi-Pass.
 SSO simplifies user authentication by allowing access to multiple ...